LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

-*  Pelke, Lars & Janika Spannagel (2023).
-Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Under Review*
+*  Lott, Lars & Janika Spannagel (2023).
+Quality Assessment of the Academic Freedom Index: Strengths, Weaknesses, and How Best to Use It. *Revise and Resubmit*
+*  Lott, Lars (2024).
+How Academic Freedom Evolves.
+The Non-Democratic Roots of University Education and the Emergence of Academic Freedom. *Work in progress*
 *  Pelke, Lars (2021).
-How do past repression and indoctrination affect redistributive preferences? *Under Review*
+How do past repression and indoctrination affect redistributive preferences? *Work in progress*
 *  Lott, Lars & Croissant, Aurel (2023).
 Measuring Autocratization.
 In: Routledge Handbook of Autocratization.
 Routledge. *Finalized, available on request*